mckellwoodland/fid-med-eval/README.md

                                                 --out_path {LOG_PATH}
 ```

 To get the relative Fréchet distance, divide by the Fréchet distance calculated on a random split of the real data.
-You may use the same commands as above to do so, except switch the `GEN_DIR` and `REAL_DIR` for the two halfs of the dataset.
-Code for splitting a datset into two folders in available in `utils`.
+You may use the same commands as above to do so, except switch the `GEN_DIR` and `REAL_DIR` for the two halves of the dataset.
+Code for splitting a dataset into two folders is available in `utils`.
 ```
 python split_datasets.py --in_dir {FULL_DIR} \
                          --out_dir1 {HALF1_OUT_DIR} \
                          --out_dir2 {HALF2_OUT_DIR}
 ```

-Functionality to run all statistical tests is also available in `utils`.
+The functionality to run all statistical tests is also available in `utils`.
 Possible tests (not case-sensitive): Kolgomorov-Smirnov `KS`, paired *t* test `Pair`, indepdent *t* test `Ind_T`, and the Pearson correlation `Pearson`.
 ```
 python statistical_tests.py --test {TEST} \
                             --csv {RESULT_CSV} \